trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 Looks like the immense power of modern GPUs is up to the size of our task with room to spare!
 We can embed every tweet and check it against every user to do things like cache some dot products for sorting their timeline, or recommend tweets from people they don't follow.
 I'm not tied to this ML scheme being the best, but it shows we have lots of power available!

 One way this estimate could go wrong is by using the theoretical flops.
-Generally you can approach that by using really large batch sizes, fused kernels and [CUDA Graphs](https://pytorch.org/blog/accelerating-pytorch-with-cuda-graphs/), but I generally work with much bigger models than this so it may not be possible!
+Generally you can approach that (but not actually get there) by using really large batch sizes, fused kernels and [CUDA Graphs](https://pytorch.org/blog/accelerating-pytorch-with-cuda-graphs/), but I generally work with much bigger models than this so it may not be possible!
 There's also a variety of things around PCIe and HBM bandwidth I didn't estimate, and maybe real Twitter uses bigger better models!
 Algorithmic timelines also add more load on the timeline fetching, since more tweets are candidates and the timelines need sorting, but we do have plenty of headroom there.

 I can't put a number on this one because I'm confident I could fit _some_ ML, but it also probably wouldn't be as good as Twitter's actual ML and I don't know how to turn that into a prediction.
+Some ML designs also place much more load on other parts of the system, for example by loading lots of tweets to consider for each tweet actually delivered in the timeline.

 ## Bandwidth costs: They can be super expensive or free!